Speicherstadt

 DIALOGHAUS HAMBURG gGmbH

-Meaningful darkness: blind and visually impaired people open their eyes to visitors and show them a world that is not poorer, but merely different.
-In this exhibition on the discovery of the invisible, there is nothing to see but much to discover.
+Meaningful darkness: blind and visually impaired people open the eyes of visitors and show them a world that is not poorer, but merely different.
+In this exhibition on the discovery of the invisible, there is nothing to see, but much to discover.
 For those accustomed to the light, it is a fascinating and irritating journey that appeals to the senses and touches the soul.

 Bookingline: 0700 44332000 (max 12 Ct./Min.)